noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

 - clients shouldnt be able to call any/all service, but instead call a single gateway which acts as a reverse proxy to all of the services you provide
 - the gateway provides aggregation/buffer/facade/proxy/decoration/oauth/etc to the services behind its fence, and is responsible for mutating, limiting and proxying requests
 - keep business logic out of the gateway, while it can be done, there are more appropriate patterns (see process aggregator) that should be responsible
+- adhere to strict api version control and ensure all changes are passive (non-aggressive)
+- implement clients (service wrappers) as distinct modules for service behind the gateway

 #### process aggregator pattern

+- aggregate multiple business processes into a distinct flow to solve specific goals
+  - usually the processes are dependent, and must be executed consecutively (and not in parallel) and can cause choke points as wait times increase
+- whenever you have several business processes that must be called together and have a composite payload (multiple data domains)
+- the aggregator interface should provide clients with a single API that subsequently calls each downstream process, assembles the responses from each, and returns a composite payload
+- the aggregator is responsible for processing the responses and returning a unified response payload
+  - this is the main usecase, else you might as well use an aggrigator at the api-gateway level
+  - however, this can cause long blocking calls if too many business processes are aggregated
+- determine the business processes
+- determine the processing rules
+- design a consolidated model (for the composite payload) based on how the processing rules modify the responses
+- design an API for the actions on that model

 #### edge pattern